 Working Papers

-How Generation, Education, and Gender Shape Voting Along the GAL-TAN Divide: An Interactive Approach
+How Education, Generation and Gender Structure Voting for Green and Radical Right Parties: An Interactive Approach

 Armin Schäfer & Nils D. Steiner